SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Results

-We first evaluate our approach on a variant of the CLEVR dataset~\cite{johnson2017clevr}, a well established benchmark for visual reasoning.
+We also evaluate our approach on a variant of the CLEVR dataset~\cite{johnson2017clevr}, a well established benchmark for visual reasoning.
 CLEVR contains rendered RGB images with at most 10 objects per image.
 There are 96 different objects in total (2 sizes, 8 colors, 2 materials, 3 shapes).
-Each image is labeled with 4 types of spatial relationships (right, front, left, behind) for each pair of objects.
+Each image is labeled with 4 types of spatial relations (right, front, left, behind) for each pair of objects.

 Specifically, we use the CoGenT version of the dataset, which stands for Compositional Generalization Test, where the data is generated in two different conditions.
 In condition A, cubes are gray, blue, brown, or yellow and cylinders are red, green, purple, or cyan.
 Condition B is the opposite: cubes are red, green, purple, or cyan and cylinders are gray, blue, brown, or yellow.
 Spheres can be any color in both conditions.
 The models are trained on condition A and evaluated on condition B. The training set (trainA) contains 70K images and the evaluation set (valB) contains 15K images.
 Several prior works \cite{yi2018neural,kamath2021mdetr} show significant generalization gap on CLEVR-CoGenT caused by the visual model learning strong spurious biases between shape and color.